yalue/Ruby-Strange-Attractors/README.md

 A simple strange attractor renderer in Ruby
 -------------------------------------------

 Renders strange attractors in pure ruby.
+Requires ruby 1.9.3 or higher (for better zlib support).

 Usage: `ruby draw_attractor.rb <type> <output image> [options]`.
-The output image will always be a bitmap.

 For now, the only available types are "hopalong" or "pickover".